 Read also: Interesting Facts about Cape Town

-With some of the most spectacular landscapes, amazing wildlife, beautiful people and famous landmarks, South Africa is a haven for any photographer, professional and amateur.
+With some of the most spectacular landscapes, famous South African landmarks, amazing wildlife, beautiful people and famous landmarks, South Africa is a haven for any photographer, professional and amateur.
 And the country boasts a lot of very Instagrammable places.
 Cape Town is such a city with a lot of very Instagram-worthy places to get the best shot for any Instagram account or personal photo book.

 Another great reason to visit South Africa is the great value for money you will get.
 Any type of budget will be suitable for visitors to South Africa.
 There is something for every wallet, from very luxurious to highly affordable.
-South Africa is not reserved for a specific visitor with either lot’s of money or on a tight budget.
+South Africa is not reserved for a specific visitor with either lots of money or on a tight budget.
 From luxury indulgence in a private game resort to a budget safari in Kruger National Park, from highly priced activities to free hikes in the mountains, from luxury 7 star hotels to a dormitory bed in a backpacker hostel.

 South Africa is also known as the ‘Rainbow Nation’, meaning a nation that joins a great variety of cultures and languages, all living together as ‘One Nation’.